List of active duty United States three-star officers: Tour length

 All appointees serve at the pleasure of the president.
 Extensions of the standard tour length can be approved, within statutory limits, by their respective service secretaries, the secretary of defense, the president, and/or Congress but these are rare, as they block other officers from being promoted.
 Some statutory limits of tour length under the U.S. Code can be waived in times of national emergency or war.
-Three-star ranks may also be given by act of Congress but this is extremely rare.
+Three-star grades may also be given by act of Congress but this is extremely rare.